Cosmic structure formation in a flavoured U$\left(1\right)$ dark sector at small scales: Cosmological observables

-A condition on the couplings of the theory can be found by requiring that the theory yields the correct DM relic density.
-By assumption (\ref{assum3}) the DM population consists mostly of dark leptons.
-Each dark lepton with mass {$m_\ell^i$} annihilates rapidly for {$T<m_\ell^i$} through the dominant $s$-wave channels of the theory if the spectrum hierarchy allows it.
-The approximated cross section is
+A condition on the couplings of the dark sector can be found by requiring that the dark matter particle candidates have the correct relic density.
+By assumption (\ref{assum3}) the relic density is dominated by the heavy fermions.
+For $T<m_{\chi}^{\left(i\right)}$ the dark matter particles annihilate rapidly through the dominant $s$-wave channels of the dark sector, provided the hierarchy in the considered mass spectrum allows it, see Table \ref{mass-spectra}.
+The annihilation rate is approximately given by

-$\langle ... \rangle$ denotes the thermal average and the last sum over $j$ runs over all dark fermions.
-The first term in Eq. (\ref{ann-cross-section}) is due to annihilations into gauge bosons and the second one to annihilations into lighter fermions.
-We assumed that $M_h>m_\ell^i$, because we are not interested in annihilations into dark-Higgs bosons, which are $p$-wave suppressed.
-The above annihilation cross section is a first order approximation, because it admits corrections of order {$\left(Q_h\, m^i_\ell/v_{\rm{d}}\right)^{2}$}.
-We do not consider them in our analysis, since under the natural assumption $m_\ell^i \lesssim v_{\rm{d}}$ such contributions are subdominant.
-It is straightforward to show that the thermal evolution of the theory is not modified up to $Q_h^2$ corrections to the observables.
-Therefore, without loss of generality we can assume $M_h \gtrsim m_\ell^i$ and neglect annihilations into SM particles after the electroweak phase transition.
-In order to obtain an expression for the relic density, we start from the Boltzmann equation for the DM distribution function and solve it numerically following \cite{Balducci:2017vwg}.
-The resulting relic abundance per particle/antiparticle is
+where {$\langle ... \rangle$} denotes the thermal average.
+The first term in Eq. (\ref{ann-cross-section}) is due to annihilations into dark abelian gauge bosons, the second term is due to co-annihilations among the heavier fermions (only permitted downwards the mass hierarchy) and the third one is due to annihilations into the light dark fermions (which is always downwards the mass hierarchy).
+For simplicity we assumed $M_{\tilde{h}}>m_{\chi}^{\left(i\right)}$, since annihilations in the dark scalar field are $p$-wave suppressed.
+The annihilation rate (\ref{ann-cross-section}) is only a first order approximation and admits corrections of order {$(Q_{\tilde{h}}\, m^{(i)}_\chi{}/v_{\rm{d}})^{2}$}.
+These corrections are subdominant for $m_{\chi}^{\left(i\right)} \lesssim v_{\rm{d}}$.
+In this work we consider observables only up to $Q_{\tilde{h}}^2$ corrections, which is why we neglect annihilations into Standard Model particles after the electroweak phase transition.